WestHamster/linux_lind_cmd/Readme.md

 5. Retrieve command line history (check comments to run)
 6. Use of cat and tac commands
 7. Generating sequence
-8. Use of head and tail command.
+8. Use of head and tail command
+9. Use of wc command